 How to install the iOS 14 Public Beta

-Until now, the only way to get iOS 14 was to install an early iOS 14 developer beta which, if we’ve not made it clear up until this point, could be pretty buggy.
-The Public Beta is still early software and isn't recommended for use on your main phone on which you rely.
-So it's up to you if you want to take the risk or not.
+The Public Beta continues even after the first version of the new iOS is officially released.
+But each of these betas are still early software and are not recommended for use on your main phone on which you rely.
+So, it's up to you if you want to take the risk or not.

 - Go to the Apple Beta Software Program website and click Sign up.
 (Click 'Sign in' if you enrolled in a previous year.)

 - Accept the agreement by clicking on the 'Accept' button, after reading it of course!